aws-samples/lambda-apigateway-twilio-tutorial/README.md

 ###Amazon DynamoDB & Amazon S3
 [DynamoDB](https://aws.amazon.com/dynamodb/) is Amazon's non-relational database service.
 This app leverages DynamoDB to store user data.
 [S3](https://aws.amazon.com/s3/) provides developers with object level storage that is endlessly scalable.
 We use S3 to store images received via MMS.

+**Please Note:** Twilio is a 3rd party service that has terms of use that the user is solely responsible for complying with (https://www.twilio.com/legal/tos)

 #Usage

 Try it by sending an MMS to (650) 200-1944.